joomlaboat/Ivan-Komlev-CV/README.md

 *Note:* I moved to different countries (Prague and then Cyprus) due to personal reasons, which led to the discontinuation of formal education.
 However, I continued my learning independently, acquiring practical skills and knowledge in software development through self-study and real-world experience.

-## Additional Skills
+## Additional Information

+- Currently seeking H1B sponsorship to work in the United States.
-- Fluent in English, Spanish, and Russian
+- Fluent in English, Spanish, and Russian.
-- Strong problem-solving and analytical skills
+- Strong problem-solving and analytical skills.
-- Excellent communication and teamwork skills
+- Excellent communication and teamwork skills.

 ## References